 While APR is expressed as a percentage rate, it is important to remember that it is not the same as your interest rate.
 Your interest rate is the percentage of your loan amount that you will pay in interest over the life of your loan.
 APR includes your interest rate as well as certain other costs of borrowing, such as points, fees, and other charges that may be required to obtain your loan.

 When shopping for a mortgage, it is important to compare both the interest rate and the APR so that you can choose the loan that is right for you.

 APR interest rate and student loans

 The APR on a student loan is the amount of interest you will pay each year, expressed as a percentage of the loan balance.
 The APR includes both the interest rate and any fees charged by the lender.
 The goal of choosing a student loan with a low APR is to save money on interest over the life of the loan.

 Federal student loans have fixed APRs that do not change over the life of the loan.
 Private student loans generally have variable APRs that can increase or decrease over time.

 For variable-rate private student loans, the APR may increase or decrease when there is a change in the index used to determine the interest rate.
 The index is generally based on different Treasuries, such as LIBOR (London Interbank Offered Rate) or COFI (Cost of Funds Index).

-An annual percentage rate (APR) is a yearly rate that represents the true cost of borrowing money.
+An annual percentage rate (APR) is a yearly rate that represents the true cost of borrowing money with bad credit.
 It includes the interest rate as well as any other fees or charges associated with the loan.

 The APR is the standardized way of expressing the cost of borrowing money, and it’s important to understand how it works before you apply for a loan.
 Here are the pros and cons of APR: